DataDog/documentation/content/en/mobile/_index.md

 {{% tab "Android" %}}

 - Long press on your home screen.
-- Tap the "Widgets" button on your home screen editor.
+- Tap "Widgets" on your home screen editor.
 If you have app shortcuts, it might appear as just an icon on the top right corner of the bubble.
 - Drag the widget to your desired, on-screen home screen.
 - Resize the widget to fit your preference.
 To show more saved views, increase the length of the widget on your mobile home screen.